gkampolis/pythonaberdeen.github.io/content/Oct_Nov_2020.md

 Tickets are free (just change the suggested donation to £0.00), but you can make a donation to [Code the City](https://codethecity.org) if you wish.

 ### Monthly challenges
-The project challenges will be annopunced on [Github](https://github.com/PythonAberdeen/user_group/tree/master/)
+The project challenges will be announced on [Github](https://github.com/PythonAberdeen/user_group/tree/master/)

 ### Keep in touch
 We recommend joining our [Slack channel](https://join.slack.com/t/python-aberdeen/shared_invite/zt-fe4vr06d-TavzVV4ZusCxYLEdCqxsyQ).